-The Sarimay-Dzhankeldy 500 kV overhead transmission line Project (S-D OHTL or "the Project") proposed by J.S.C NEGU is located in the southwestern part of the Kyzyl-Kum Desert.
-An Engineering, Procurement and Construction (EPC) contractor will perform the design, construction and commissioning work on behalf of J.S.C.
+The Sarimay-Dzhankeldy 500 kV overhead transmission line Project and Sarimay Substation Expansion (S-D OHTL and Sarimay SS Expansion or "the Project") proposed by J.S.C NEGU is located in the southwestern part of the Kyzyl-Kum Desert.
+An Engineering, Procurement and Construction (EPC) contractor (ŞARA Teknoloji Tesis A.Ş.) will perform the design, construction and commissioning work for S-D OHTL on behalf of J.S.C.
 NEGU following an open tender process.
+An EPC contractor for Sarimay SS Expansion works is not confirmed at this time.
 The Project's main purpose is to facilitate the evacuation to the national power grid of the electricity generated by renewable energy power plants under development in Bukhara and Navoi regions.
 Implementation of the Project will also significantly improve the transmission network's reliability, efficiency, stability, and quality and security of the electricity supply.

-The Project is split into two lots (together Lot 1 and Lot 2 are referred to as the "Project"):
+The OHTL is split into two lots (together Lot 1 and Lot 2 are referred to as the "Project"):